The dog and cat dilemma in relationships

 Have you ever gotten into a situation where you like someone, but then they tell you that they have a cat?
 Or maybe they have a dog, and you’re not really into dogs.
 This is known as the “dog and cat dilemma” among pet owners.

 It’s when one person wants to adopt an animal while the other person doesn’t want to adopt an animal at all or just doesn’t want the same type of pet.
-But what can people do when they get into this kind of situation when their escort is either a cat person or a dog lover?
+But what can people do when they get into this kind of situation when their Newcastle escorts are either a cat person or a dog lover?

 There are some great ways to avoid the dog and cat dilemma: